aws/aws-xray-sdk-node/README.md

 We support and accept PRs from the community.

-**Until the release of major version 3.0.0, all pull requests should be made from the "2.x" branch, *not* master.
-That is also the branch that will be released to the NPM registry.**
+**Note: until the release of major version 3.0.0, all pull requests should be made from this branch (the [2.x branch](https://github.com/aws/aws-xray-sdk-node/tree/2.x)), *not* master.
+This is also the branch that will be released to the NPM registry.**

 This monorepo hosts the following npm packages for the SDK:
 - [aws-xray-sdk](https://www.npmjs.com/package/aws-xray-sdk)